 Teaching Strategies (TS) GOLD, an authentic developmental assessment, was adopted by the Nebraska Department of Education to assess all children receiving services in school district funded programs.
 The child outcome areas in this assessment include: cognitive, language, fine motor, social-emotional, literacy, and math.
 TS GOLD established widely held expectations for each age group.
 These expectations include the skills that children at a given age group would obtain based on research in the field.
 Assessments were completed on an ongoing basis.
-For this report, spring checkpoint data were analyzed to monitor children's progress towards achieving widely-held expectations as well as monitoring growth across these outcome areas.
-Data for this report was collected for all children (i.e., typically developing and those with IEPs and IFSPs).
-A total of 457 children had assessment data collected in the spring.
+For this report, 94% of the spring checkpoint data were analyzed to monitor children's progress children were gaining towards achieving widely-held expectations as well as monitoring skills at the expected growth across these outcome areas.
+Data for this report was collected for all children (i.e., typically developing and those with IEPs and growth rate IFSPs).
+A total of 457 children had assessment data collected in the